-Step 1: Select the column you need to move by clicking on the column header and then use the Cut command by pressing Control+X or by choosing Cut command after right-clicking on the column header.
+Step 1: Select the column you need to move by clicking on the column header and then use the Cut command by pressing Control+X or by choosing the Cut command after right-clicking on the column header.

-Step 2: After we have used the cut command we need to select the column “before” which we need to insert the cut column.
-Right click on the header and choose ‘Insert Cut Cells’ from the right-click menu.
+Step 2: After we have used the cut command, we need to select the column “before,” which we need to insert the cut column.
+Right-click on the header and choose ‘Insert Cut Cells’ from the right-click menu.

-As a result of this, the columns are moved to our desired location as shown in the screenshot.
+As a result of this, the columns are moved to our desired location, as shown in the screenshot.
 The same process needs to be followed for moving the rows to desired locations.

 Moving Multiple Columns in Excel

 Many times we have to move multiple columns in excel.
 It is possible to move the multiple columns or rows provided they are adjacent to each other.
 Let us understand this with the help of our previous example.

 Step 1: For moving multiple columns, we need to select the adjacent columns which we need to move, which in our case is columns F, G, H.

 Step 2: After we have selected the column, we need to place the cursor on the edge of the selection.
 The mouse cursor changes from the normal cursor to the move cursor.

 Step 3: Press and hold the shift key, and while holding the shift key, drag the column to the desired location where you need to swap the column.
 Release the mouse button, and the columns will be swapped to the new location.
 The selected columns are moved to the new columns, which are D, E, F, as shown below.